cro1100/Python_Project/README.md

 # Winner: Khan

 # With this I would like to create list comprehensions rather than just doing for loopsl
+# Unfortunately, the for loops became more complicated for my taste and i did no create comprehensions
-# The inner loop comprehension will be the shortened list of the candidates and the number of
+# The inner loop will be the shortened list of the candidates and the number of
 # votes which they have gained.
 It's essentially a pivot table.
 # The outer loop will be a for loop which runs through the entire list itself to step through
 # each row to pass the data on to the list comprehension.